felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 are given for balances in Taler wallets.
 Users acknowledge that their credit balance is not covered by customer deposit protection.

-For the purpose of unloading a Taler wallet users have to send its funds to a Swiss bank account.
+To unload a Taler wallet, users must transfer their funds to a Swiss bank account.
 International payments are not permitted.
-With the Taler wallet installed in the smartphone or web browser users can pay within applicable limits to natural persons and legal entities who accept this payment option and have a Swiss bank account for receiving money (e.g. stores, web shops, apps, and other beneficiaries).
+With the Taler wallet installed in the smartphone or web browser, users can make payments (within applicable limits) to natural persons and legal entities that accept this payment method and have a Swiss bank account to receive the funds (e.g., stores, web shops, apps, and other beneficiaries).
 When users make payments, the corresponding amount of e-money is debited directly from the Taler wallet.
 At least the transaction amount must be available in the Taler wallet's balance.
 Users consent to all payments made with the Taler wallet from their digital end device, even if these payments were made without their agreement.
 Anyone who redeems a token in the Taler wallet has used its represented value of the credit for payment.

 The procedure for increasing and decreasing the credit balance in the Taler wallet can take several days, depending on the mechanism.